mjuraska/pseval2/README.md

-## pseval2: More Efficient and Robust Evaluation of Principal Surrogates of Treatment Response
+## pssmooth: Flexible and Efficient Evaluation of Principal Surrogates/Treatment Effect Modifiers
-`pseval2` is an R package implementing estimation and testing procedures described in *Inference on treatment effect modification by biomarker response in a three-phase sampling design* by Michal Juraska, Ying Huang, and Peter B. Gilbert.
+`pssmooth` is an R package implementing estimation and testing procedures described in *Inference on treatment effect modification by biomarker response in a three-phase sampling design* by Michal Juraska, Ying Huang, and Peter B. Gilbert.